 The realization of the specific areas of improvement and the commitment to improving on those is the base for a development plan that the coach will put in place with the client.
 The development plan should focus on action points for development in the six areas of EI, namely self-awareness, self-regulation, motivation, empathy, and social skill.
 At this stage, some self-awareness should be present based on the first stage of exploration and awareness.
 Now the coach with the client will select areas for development based on the outcomes of the conversation through a list of open-ended questions and incorporate the answers into SMART development objectives.

-Questions which link exploration with clear actions for the development plan can be as followed.
-The client should give situational answer with descriptions upon which the coach will be able to draw together with the client the level of each of the competencies.
+Questions that link exploration with clear actions for the development plan can be as followed.
+The client should give a situational answer with descriptions upon which the coach will be able to draw together with the client the level of each of the competencies.
 The development plan will reflect on the current level based on each client.
-If there were situations which the client has never been exposed to, the coach would suggest as part of the development, to explore such situations and observe the behaviors.
+If there were situations that the client has never been exposed to, the coach would suggest as part of the development, to explore such situations and observe the behaviors.